Snub 24-cell: Constructions

 The snub 24-cell is derived from the 24-cell by a special form of truncation.

 Truncations remove vertices by cutting through the edges incident to the vertex; forms of truncation differ by where on the edge the cut is made.
-The common truncations of the 24-cell include the recitified 24-cell (which cuts each edge at its midpoint, producing a polytope bounded by 24 cubes and 24 cuboctahedra), and the truncated 24-cell (which cuts each edge one-third of its length from the vertex, producing a polytope bounded by 24 cubes and 24 truncated octahedra).
+The common truncations of the 24-cell include the rectified 24-cell (which cuts each edge at its midpoint, producing a polytope bounded by 24 cubes and 24 cuboctahedra), and the truncated 24-cell (which cuts each edge one-third of its length from the vertex, producing a polytope bounded by 24 cubes and 24 truncated octahedra).
 In these truncations a cube is produced in place of the removed vertex, because the vertex figure of the 24-cell is a cube and the cuts are equidistant from the vertex.

 The snub truncation of the 24-cell cuts each edge into two golden sections (such that the larger section is in the golden ratio ~1.618 to the smaller section, and the original edge is in the golden ratio to the larger section).
 The cut must be made in alternate directions on alternate edges incident to each vertex, in order to have a coherent result.
 The edges incident to a vertex in the 24-cell are the 8 radii of its cubical vertex figure.
 The only way to choose alternate radii of a cube is to choose the four radii of a tetrahedron (inscribed in the cube) to be cut at the smaller section of their length from the vertex, and the opposite four radii (of the other tetrahedron that can be inscribed in the cube) to be cut at the larger section of their length from the vertex.
 There are of course two ways to do this; both produce a cluster of five regular tetrahedra in place of the removed vertex, rather than a cube.

 This construction has an analogy in 3 dimensions: the construction of the icosahedron (the "snub octahedron") from the octahedron, by the same method.
 That is how the snub-24 cell's icosahedra are produced from the 24-cell's octahedra during truncation.

 The snub 24-cell is related to the truncated 24-cell by an alternation operation.
 Half the vertices are deleted, the 24 truncated octahedron cells become 24 icosahedron cells, the 24 cubes become 24 tetrahedron cells, and the 96 deleted vertex voids create 96 new tetrahedron cells.

 The snub 24-cell may also be constructed by a particular diminishing of the 600-cell: by removing 24 vertices from the 600-cell corresponding to those of an inscribed 24-cell, and then taking the convex hull of the remaining vertices.
 This is equivalent to removing 24 icosahedral pyramids from the 600-cell.

 Conversely, the 600-cell may be constructed from the snub 24-cell by augmenting it with 24 icosahedral pyramids.